 Dedicated sensitivity simulations showed that the Indian (IND01 run) and Chinese (CHN01 run) domains mostly impact the AMA locally with contributions of 25 to 30 ppbv.
-The Chinese contribution is advected westward at the southern edge of the AMA by the easterlies while the Indian one remains within the core region of the AMA.
+The Chinese contribution is advected westward at the southern edge of the AMA by the easterlies, while the Indian contribution remains within the core region of the AMA.
 The Chinese and Indian contributions to the CO simulated along the StratoClim flight tracks have been compared to results from Lagrangian dispersion modelling (Bucci et al., 2020).
-Despite some important methodological differences, we found a good general agreement with nonetheless some CO peaks originating from recent convection (from Southeast Asia and Sichuan) not captured by Meso-NH.
-For the whole AMA averaged over ten days, the Indian contribution (11 %) is about 1.6 times larger than the Chinese one (7 %).
-The Chinese contribution is mostly from Southern China where monsoon convection is the largest (Bucci et al., 2020).
-Nevertheless, the SIC01 simulation highlights that Sichuan represented an important part (35 %)

-https://doi.org/10.5194/acp-2020-581 Preprint.
-Discussion started: 23 June 2020 of the Chinese contribution as a result of the strong convective events that occurred in this region during the StratoClim 455 campaign.
-Comparisons with Barret et al. (2016) have shown that smaller contributions are derived during the period of
+Despite some important methodological differences, we nonetheless found good general agreement with some CO concentration peaks originating from recent convection (from Southeast Asia and Sichuan) not captured by Meso-NH.
+For the whole AMA averaged over 10 d, the Indian contribution (11%) is about 1.6 times larger than the Chinese contribution (7%).
+The Chinese contribution is mostly from southern China where monsoon convection is the largest (Bucci et al., 2020).
+Nevertheless, the SIC01 simulation highlights that Sichuan represented an important part (35 %) of the Chinese contribution as a result of the strong convective events that occurred in this region during the StratoClim campaign.
+Comparisons with Barret et al. (2016) have shown that smaller contributions are derived during the period of 1- 10 August 2017 compared to the month of August 2009.
+Further studies will focus on the formation and transport pathways of particles that form the ATAL and on simulations at higher horizontal resolution (< 5 km), which will resolve deep convection.
+Further, it would be interesting to investigate the model's ability to reproduce the aerosol number concentration via convective overshoots during this season.